asparagui/homebrew-hydrometer/README.md

 Currently hydrometer supports two options:

-	-s, --sourceforge:  this will scan for sourceforge updates in homebrew (~500 packages) -g, --googlecode:  this will scan for googlecode updates in homebrew (~160 packages)
+	-s, --sourceforge:  this will scan for sourceforge updates (~500 packages) -c, --googlecode:  this will scan for googlecode updates (~160 packages) -g, --gnuftp:  this will scan for gnu ftpmirror updates (~70 packages)

 You're more than welcome to run the script interactively, but you'll probably want something like: